Background Image Alternative Text: Students planning a log on a sawmill

 Accredited Status

-The undergraduate curricular concentrations (Environmental Conservation, Forest Business, Forest Management, Forest Wildlife Management, Forest Products and Urban Forestry) in the Forestry major leading to the bachelor of science degree are accredited by the Society of American Foresters (SAF).
-The Forest Products concentration is also accredited by the Society of Wood Science and Technology (SWST).
+The undergraduate curricular concentrations (Environmental Conservation, Forest Business, Forest Management, Forest Wildlife Management, and Urban Forestry) in the Forestry major leading to the bachelor of science degree are accredited by the Society of American Foresters (SAF).

 Cooperative Education